MyEyes/basic_linux_env/README.md

 # Steps
 1. Init git submodules and build initramfs
 2. Copy your bzImage kernel image into the root directory (Make sure 9p is enabled in the kernel)
+3. Create ./host directory that'll be mounted in guest at /mnt/host
 3. Run ./run_qemu.sh